You are here: Start » User Interface » Creating Deep Learning Model

 Selecting path to images and masks.

-Directory containing input images should be selected first.
+The directory containing input images should be selected first.
 Then, directories for each feature class can be selected below.
 Images and masks are matched automatically using their file names.
 For example, let us assume that "images" directory contains images 001.png, 002.png, 003.png; "mask_class1" directory contains 001.png, 002.png, 003.png; and "mask_class2" directory contains 001.png, 002.png, 003.png.
 Then "images\001.png" image will be loaded together with "mask_class1\001.png" and "mask_class2\001.png" masks.

 2. Reducing region of interest

-On the top bar there are tools for applying the current ROI to all images as well as for resetting the ROI.
+On the top bar, there are tools for applying the current ROI to all images, as well as for resetting the ROI.

 Setting ROI.